 There are also many papers studying attacks that instead recover McEliece's private key from the public key G. Recovering the private key also breaks one-wayness, since the attacker can then use the receiver's decryption algorithm.
-These attacks can be much faster than a bruteforce search through private keys: for example, Sendrier's "support splitting" algorithm [49] quickly finds $\alpha_1, \ldots, \alpha_n$ given g provided that $n = 2^q$.
+These attacks can be much faster than a bruteforce search through private keys: for example, Sendrier's "support splitting" algorithm [52] quickly finds $\alpha_1, \ldots, \alpha_n$ given g provided that $n = 2^q$.
 More generally, whether or not $n = 2^q$, support splitting finds $\alpha_1, \ldots, \alpha_n$ given g and given the set $\{\alpha_1, \ldots, \alpha_n\}$.
-(This can be viewed as a reason to keep n somewhat smaller than 2^q , since then there are many possibilities for the set, along with many possibilities for g; one of our suggested parameter sets provides this extra defense.)
+(This can be viewed as a reason to keep n somewhat smaller than 2^q , since then there are many possibilities for the set, along with many possibilities for g; most of our proposed parameter sets provide this extra defense.)
 However, despite this and other interesting speedups, the state-of-the-art key-recovery attacks are vastly slower than information-set decoding.

-Various authors have proposed replacing the binary Goppa codes in McEliece's system with other families of codes: see, e.g., [2, 4, 40, 42, 44, 41].
+Various authors have proposed replacing the binary Goppa codes in McEliece's system with other families of codes: see, e.g., [2, 4, 43, 45, 47, 44].
 Often these replacements are advertised as allowing smaller public keys.
 Unfortunately, many of these proposals have turned out to allow unacceptably fast recovery of the private key (or of something equivalent to the private key, something that allows fast inversion of the supposedly one-way function).
 Some small-key proposals are unbroken, but in this submission we focus on binary Goppa codes as the traditional, conservative, well-studied choice.

 Authors of attacks on other codes often study whether binary Goppa codes are affected by their attacks.
 These studies consistently show that McEliece's system is far beyond all known attacks.
-For example, 2013 Faugère-Gauthier-Umaña-Otmani-Perret-Tillich [26] showed that "high-rate" binary Goppa codes can be distinguished from random codes.
+For example, 2013 Faugère-Gauthier-Umaña-Otmani-Perret-Tillich [27] showed that "high-rate" binary Goppa codes can be distinguished from random codes.
 The worst-case possibility is that this distinguisher somehow allows an inversion attack faster than attacks for random codes.
-However, the distinguisher stops working etc. As another example, the attack in [21] reaches degree m = 2 where McEliece's original parameters used degree m = 10 and where our suggested parameters use degree m = 13.
+However, the distinguisher stops working etc. As another example, the attack in [22] reaches degree m = 2 where McEliece's original parameters used degree m = 10 and where our proposed parameters use degree m = 12 or m = 13.

-- at 8 errors for n = 1024 (where McEliece's original parameters used 50 errors), - at 20 errors for n = 8192 (where our suggested parameters use more than 100 errors),
+• at 8 errors for n = 1024 (where McEliece's original parameters used 50 errors),

+• at 20 errors for n = 8192 (where our proposed parameters use between 96 and 128 errors),